oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 Standalone Connection Creation with OCI IAM Access Tokens
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-For OCI IAM Token Based Authentication, the ``access_token`` connection parameter must be specified.
+For OCI IAM Token-Based Authentication, the ``access_token`` connection parameter must be specified.
 This parameter should be a 2-tuple (or a callable that returns a 2-tuple) containing the token and private key.

-Standalone connections can be created in the python-oracledb Thick and Thin modes using OCI IAM token based authentication.
+Standalone connections can be created in the python-oracledb Thick and Thin modes using OCI IAM token-based authentication.
 In the examples below, the ``access_token`` parameter is set to a callable.

 **In python-oracledb Thin mode**